coreboot/coreboot/util/autoport/readme.md

 		sudo ./autoport --input_log=logs --make_logs --coreboot_dir=../..

-	Note: in case you have problems getting gcc and golang to target machine you can just compile on another machine and transfer binaries `autoport`, `inteltool` and `ectool`.
+	Note: in case you have problems getting gcc and golang to target machine you can just compile on another machine and transfer the binaries `autoport`, `inteltool` and `ectool`.
 You'll still need other prerequisites but you may place them in the same directory as autoport.